MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-8/iis-80-application-initialization.md

 Note: Change the drive letter if your Default Web Site is installed on a different physical drive.

 The web.config file has a few configuration sections already pre-populated, but commented out.
-Uncomment the configuration snippet shown that is inside of the &lt;system.webServer&gt; configuration section.
+Uncomment the configuration snippet shown that is inside of the `<system.webServer>` configuration section.
 This snippet is just below the comment "Exercise 1 - Step 1" in the web.config file.
 Then save your changes.

 [!code-xml[Main](iis-80-application-initialization/samples/sample4.xml)]